Ernest Fenollosa: Biography

 When he divorced his wife, his immediate remarriage in 1895 to writer Mary McNeill Scott (1865–1954) outraged Boston society.
 Fenollosa was dismissed from the Museum in 1896.

 He returned to Japan in 1897 to accept a position as Professor of English Literature at the Tokyo Higher Normal School at Tokyo.
 Lafcadio Hearn considered Fenollosa a friend; and Hearn almost believed that he visited the professor's home too often.

 In 1900, Fenollosa returned to the United States to write and lecture on Asia.
-His 1912 work in two volumes concentrates on art before 1800.
-He offers Hokusai's prints as a window of beauty after Japanese art had become too modern for his own taste: "Hokusai is a great designer, as Kipling and Whitman are great poets.
-He has been called the Dickens of Japan."
-Arthur Wesley Dow said of Fenollosa that "he was gifted with a brilliant mind of great analytical power, this with a rare appreciation gave him an insight into the nature of fine art such as few ever attain".
+He died of a heart attack during a visit to London in 1908.
+His body was briefly interred on the eastern side of Highgate Cemetery, in London, but later cremated.
+According to his wishes, his ashes were returned for burial to the Hōmyō-in chapel of Mii-dera (where he had been tonsured), high above Lake Biwa.
+His tombstone was paid for by the Tokyo School of Fine Arts.

-After his death in London in 1908, Fenollosa's widow entrusted his unpublished notes on Chinese poetry and Japanese Noh drama to noted American poet Ezra Pound.
+Fenollosa's widow entrusted his unpublished notes on Chinese poetry and Japanese Noh drama to noted American poet Ezra Pound.
 Together with William Butler Yeats, Pound used the notes to stimulate the growing interest in Far Eastern literature among modernist writers.
 Pound subsequently finished Fenollosa's work with the aid of Arthur Waley, the noted British sinologist.
+Concentrating on Japanese art before 1800, it was published in two volumes in 1912.
+Fenollosa offered Hokusai's prints as a window of beauty after Japanese art had become too modern for his own taste: "Hokusai is a great designer, as Kipling and Whitman are great poets.
+He has been called the Dickens of Japan."

-Fenollosa's body was briefly interred on the eastern side of Highgate Cemetery, in London, but later cremated.
-According to his wishes, his ashes were returned for burial to the Hōmyō-in chapel of Mii-dera (where he had been tonsured), high above Lake Biwa.
-His tombstone was paid for by the Tokyo School of Fine Arts.
+Arthur Wesley Dow said of Fenollosa that "he was gifted with a brilliant mind of great analytical power, this with a rare appreciation gave him an insight into the nature of fine art such as few ever attain."